• Skip to primary navigation

 • Let the bread cool completely before slicing.

-• Check if the bread is done by putting a toothpick through the center of bread.
-Toothpick should come out clean.
-If the toothpick is not coming out clean, leave bread in the oven for additional 5-minute intervals.
-Check for doneness after every 5 minutes.
+• Check if the bread is done by placing a toothpick the center of the bread.
+The toothpick should come out clean.
+If the toothpick is not coming out clean, leave the bread in the oven for additional 5-minute intervals.
+Check for doneness every 5 minutes.

-• A cake tester can be used instead of a toothpick for the doneness of the quick bread.
+• A cake tester can be used instead of a toothpick to check for doneness of the quick bread.

 • During the holidays, I used dried cranberries instead of raisins.